 - Over 65 years: 1.3-1.5 grams per pound of body weight

-"Even if you don't measure out your protein to the gram, the lesson here is that as you age, you need more protein," Layne Norton, Ph.D., says.
+"Even if you don't measure it out to the gram, the lesson here is that as you age, you need more protein," Layne Norton, Ph.D., says.

-Why so much?
-As we age, our bodies become less efficient at using protein.
-Over time, this protein deficiency, or "anabolic resistance" as it is also known, can lead to decreased strength and loss of both muscle mass and mobility.
+As we age, our bodies become less efficient at using dietary protein.
+Over time, this deficiency, or "anabolic resistance" as it is also known, can lead to decreased strength and loss of both lean mass and mobility.

 A common problem among elderly people is sarcopenia, or loss of muscle tissue.
 Protein can help reverse this natural process.
-A study published in the Journal of the American Medical Directors Association recommends that people over 65 years of age consume a minimum of 1-1.2 grams of protein per kilogram of body weight per day to maintain and regain lean body mass, and research has also suggested that it is best for elderly people to consume their protein evenly throughout the day, with 25-30 grams at each meal as a general goal.
+A study published in the Journal of the American Medical Directors Association recommends that people over 65 years of age consume a minimum of 1-1.2 grams per kilogram of body weight per day to maintain and regain lean body mass.
+The same study recommends that older people continue to regularly perform endurance and resistance-type exercises, and notes that most older people with acute or chronic diseases need even more of the macronutrient each day.

 Types of Protein